360Jorge/360Jorge/README.md

 - 👋 Hi, I’m Jorge Guzman
-- 👀 I’m interested in learning a lot of things.
-Sadly, I don't have time for all of it
+- 👀 I’m interested in algebraic topology and its applications
 - 🌱 I’m currently learning Topological Data Analysis with Python
 - 💞️ I'm looking to colaborate on Data Analysis research projects
 - 📫 You can reach me through my email jguzmanmarcos@gmail.com